This command changes the password which is also known as the set permissions password or the master password. Have a look at some examples.

 usage: pdfcpu changeopw [-v(erbose)|vv] [-upw userpw] inFile opwOld opwNew

 |verbose||turn on logging||no|

 |opwOld||current owner password||yes|

-You can set the owner password either when you
+You have to set the owner password when you

 pdfcpu encrypt -opw opw enc.pdf writing enc.pdf ... pdfcpu changeopw enc.pdf opw opwNew writing enc.pdf ...